lit/lit/.changeset/strong-ants-think.md

 'lit-element': patch
 ---

-Controllers can be added/removed during lifecycle (#4266).
+Fixes bug where adding or removing controllers during a reactive controller lifecycle would affect the execution of other controllers (#4266).
+Controllers can now be added/removed during lifecycle without affecting others.